mariohernandez/mariohernandezio/src/blog/storybook-components.md

 Let's go over some of the most noticeable updates inside **vite.config.js**:

 * We have defined a few things to improve the functionality of our Vite project, starting with using **src** as our app root directory and **public** for publicDir.
 This helps the app understand the project structure in a relative manner.
-* Next we defined a Build task which provides the app with defaults for things like where should it compiled code to (i.e. **/dist**), and rollupOptions for instructing the app which stylesheets to compile and what to call them.
+* Next, we defined a Build task which provides the app with defaults for things like where should it compiled code to (i.e. **/dist**), and [`rollupOptions`](https://rollupjs.org/configuration-options/){target=_blank rel=noopener} for instructing the app which stylesheets to compile and what to call them.
-* As part of the rollupOptions we also defined two stylesheets for global styles (**reset.css** and **styles.css**).
+* As part of the `rollupOptions` we also defined two stylesheets for global styles (**reset.css** and **styles.css**).
 We'll create these next.
 **IMPORTANT** This is as basic as it gets for a build workflow and in no way would I recommend this be your front-end build workflow.
-When working on bigger projects with more components, it is best to define a more robust and dynamic workflow that provides automation for all the repeatitive tasks performed on a typical front-end project.
+When working on bigger projects with more components, it is best to define a more robust and dynamic workflow that provides automation for all the repetitive tasks performed on a typical front-end project.
-* Under the Plugins section, we have defined two new namespaces, **@atoms** and **@molecules**, each of which points to specific path within our components directory.
-These are the namespaces Storybook understands when incuding/nesting components.
+* Under the Plugins section, we have defined two new namespaces, **@atoms** and **@molecules**, each of which points to specific path within our _components_ directory.
+These are the namespaces Storybook understands when nesting components.
 You can have as many namespaces as needed.

 ### Adding global styles

 * Inside the **src** directory, create a new directory called **css**
 * Inside the **css** directory, add two new files, **reset.css** and **styles.css**
 * Copy and paste the styles for [reset.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/reset.css){target=_blank rel=noopener} and [styles.css](https://raw.githubusercontent.com/mariohernandez/storybook/card/src/css/styles.css){target=_blank rel=noopener}
-* Now in order for Storybook to use _reset.css_ and _styles.css_, we need to update **/.storybook/preview.js** by adding these two imports directly after the current imports, around line 4.
+* Now for Storybook to use _reset.css_ and _styles.css_, we need to update **/.storybook/preview.js** by adding these two imports directly after the current imports, around line 4.

 {% raw %}